Special routes of U.S. Route 52: Iowa alternate route

+Ohio

 Ironton business loop

 U.S. Route 52 Business is a special business route of U.S. Route 52 in Ironton, Ohio.
 U.S. Route 52 Business exits the mainline route at the village of Coal Grove, just south of Ironton then follows the original pre-1962 routing of U.S. 52 through the central business district of Ironton before rejoining the mainline near Hanging Rock.
 U.S. 52 mainline was moved to its current alignment in 1962, which is a controlled-access 4-lane highway which bypasses the city itself.
 The business route was established at that time but was poorly signed for many years until 1999 when an effort to improve signage was completed.
 Since then it has been sufficiently signed as U.S. Route 52 Business.